Last Updated on July 28, 2026 by Daniel Globe

 Top Outdoor Adventures and Parks for Kids

 If you’re looking for outdoor fun the whole family can enjoy, Oakland delivers — from gentle lakeside strolls and playgrounds to shady redwood hikes and kid-sized amusement rides.
-You’ll start at Lake Merritt, where paved paths, playgrounds, and kayak rentals make picnics and easy strolls a breeze; bring snacks, a blanket, and a sense of play.
-At Lake Temescal you can swim, fish, and hike around a scenic reservoir—great for afternoon freedom and simple adventures.
-Redwood Regional Park invites you into towering redwoods and family-friendly trails that teach kids to move quietly and breathe deep.
-For younger children, Children’s Fairyland is a vintage, imaginative escape with rides and puppet shows built for wonder.
-The Oakland Zoo pairs learning with thrills: ride the aerial gondola, let little ones try the kiddie coaster, and explore the children’s zoo.
-These spots let your family roam, discover, and reconnect outdoors without complication.
+Start at Lake Merritt (easily accessed via Lake Merritt BART station), where paved 3.4-mile paths, playgrounds, and kayak rentals make picnics and easy stroller walks seamless.
+Bring snacks, a blanket, and a sense of play.
+At Lake Temescal, managed by the East Bay Regional Park District, you can swim, fish, and hike around a scenic reservoir — ideal for afternoon adventures.
+Reinhardt Redwood Regional Park invites you into towering redwoods and family-friendly flat trails like the Stream Trail that teach kids to explore nature.
+For younger children (ages 8 and under), Children’s Fairyland is a vintage, imaginative escape with rides and puppet shows built for wonder.
+The Oakland Zoo pairs learning with thrills: ride the aerial gondola over California Trail, let little ones try the kiddie coaster, and explore the interactive children’s zoo.

 Best Family-Friendly Museums and Indoor Activities